deepset-ai/haystack/docs/_src/api/api/pipelines.md

 class RayPipeline(Pipeline)
 ```

-Ray (https://ray.io) is a framework for distributed computing.
+[Ray](https://ray.io) is a framework for distributed computing.

-Ray allows distributing a Pipeline's components across a cluster of machines.
+With Ray, you can distribute a Pipeline's components across a cluster of machines.
 The individual components of a
 Pipeline can be independently scaled.
 For instance, an extractive QA Pipeline deployment can have three replicas
 of the Reader and a single replica for the Retriever.
-It enables efficient resource utilization by horizontally
-scaling Components.
+This way, you can use your resources more efficiently by horizontally scaling Components.

-To set the number of replicas, add  `replicas` in the YAML config for the node in a pipeline:
+To set the number of replicas, add  `replicas` in the YAML configuration for the node in a pipeline:

         ```yaml
         |    components: